kdeldycke/kevin-deldycke-blog/content/2011/setup-mailman-nginx-exim-debian-squeeze.md

 ## Exim

 Now we have to setup the MTA.
-All informations here are coming from the documentation you can find on your Debian system in `/usr/share/doc/mailman/README.Exim4.Debian.gz`.
+All information here are coming from the documentation you can find on your Debian system in `/usr/share/doc/mailman/README.Exim4.Debian.gz`.